zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 - The optional inputs should be positional or keyword arguments between the `/` and `*`, which marks the limits of positional or keyword arguments.
 - The operator attributes should be keyword arguments only after the `*`.

 The proper use of positional/keyword arguments is required to allow the `QuantizedOp` class to properly populate metadata automatically.
 It uses Python inspect modules and stores relevant information for each argument related to its positional/keyword status.
-This allows using the Concrete-Numpy implementation as specifications for `QuantizedOp`, which removes some data duplication and generates a single source of truth for `QuantizedOp` and ONNX-NumPy implementations.
+This allows using the Concrete implementation as specifications for `QuantizedOp`, which removes some data duplication and generates a single source of truth for `QuantizedOp` and ONNX-NumPy implementations.

 In that case (unless the quantized implementation requires special handling like `QuantizedGemm`), you can just set `_impl_for_op_named` to the name of the ONNX op for which the quantized class is implemented (this uses the mapping `ONNX_OPS_TO_NUMPY_IMPL` in `onnx_utils.py` to get the correct implementation).